Everything You Need to Know Before Planning a Grand Canyon Rafting Trip

 The Best Grand Canyon Books

 From epic tales of adventure to comprehensive field guides, this essential Grand Canyon reading list dives deep into the legends, history and natural environment of one of the most storied places on the planet.
-If you’re planning a trip to the Grand Canyon, you’ll want to put a few of these books on your must-read list.
+If you’re planning a trip down the famed stretch of the Colorado River, you’ll want to put a few of these Grand Canyon books on your must-read list.

 Hiking the Bright Angel Trail: How to Survive and Enjoy it